OSCNWeb/oscn-careers/_posts/2020-02-04-district-judge.md

 To be appointed to the office of District Judge, one must be a legal resident of Osage County at the time (s)he takes the oath of office and assumes the duties of office.
 Additionally, prior to appointment, such appointee shall have had a minimum of four years' experience in Oklahoma as a licensed practicing attorney, a judge of a court of record, or both.

 Application forms can be obtained on line at www.oscn.net, (click on "Programs", then "Judicial Nominating Commission", then "Application") or by contacting Tammy Reaves at (405) 556-9300.
-Applications must be submitted to the Chairman of the JNC  no later than 5:00 p.m., Friday, January 10, 2020.
-If applications are mailed, they must be postmarked by midnight, January 10, 2020.
+Applications must be submitted to the Chairman of the JNC no later than 5:00 p.m., Friday, March 6, 2020.
+Applications may be hand-delivered or mailed.
+If mailed, they must be postmarked on or before March 6, 2020 to be deemed timely.
+Applications should be delivered/mailed to:

 Jim Webb, Chairman
 Oklahoma Judicial Nominating Commission